 Plants vs. Zombies has a lot of these.
 Your seeds come from the Bloom and Doom Seed Co.
 Then you have plants with names such as Peashooter, Repeater, Wall Nut, and Cherry Bomb.
 The Doom Shroom makes a mushroom cloud when you use it.
 Pop Cap clearly had a lot of fun naming stuff in this game.

-Most characters in Amateur Surgeon and its sequel.
-The protagonists are Alan Probe (anal probe) and Ignacius Bleed (I. Bleed).
+Most characters in the Amateur Surgeon series.
+The protagonists are Alan Probe (anal probe), Ophelia Payne (I feel your pain) and Ignacius Bleed (I. Bleed).
 According to the sequel, when Probe becomes a legitimate doctor they open hospitals called Bleed Everywhere.
 Some of their patients qualify as well - for instance, the suspicious Trent Coat and the slimy, insect-filled Dwayne Pipe.

 Inazuma Eleven is chock full of both this trope and Meaningful Name.
 For example, Endou Mamoru (円堂守) is a pun on "endo o mamoru" (エンドを守る), which means "to defend the end" ("end" being in the soccer jargon sense).
 Being a talented goalkeeper, that's exactly what Endou does.